chrissyFraser/vander-weele-farms-llc/journals/marble.md

 10/25/22

-    - wrote test to create a customer
+    - wrote test to get single customer
+    - test isn't passing, editing to get it to pass